Best Pintxos in San Sebastian: 8 Spots You Need to Try

 Bar Txalota

-Unlike a large handful of pintxo bars in San Sebastian that are famous for doing one particular thing very well, Bar Txalota serves up a lot of edible hits.
-Favorites among the regulars include the fried squid and the mussels wading in a shallow pool of tomato sauce
+Unlike many of the pintxo bars in San Sebastian that are famous for doing one particular thing very well, Bar Txalota serves up a lot of edible hits.
+Favorites among the regulars include the fried squid and the mussels wading in a shallow pool of tomato sauce.

-For adventurous eaters and/or those that like eating various parts of the pig, the stewed snouts and tripe dish here is worth the stomach space.
+Inside tip: For adventurous eaters, the stewed snouts and tripe dish here is a delicacy worth trying!

 A woman holding two plates full of pintxos in San Sebastian, Spain.